-<< Core Standards: Summary (v0.3) | The Accreditation Taxonomy >>
+<< The Standards | The Accreditation Taxonomy >>

 The Accreditation Taxonomy

 Now that you have seen the standards and criteria, it is time for a look at the complete taxonomy.

 A taxonomy is a scheme of classification.
 (Remember learning the biologic classification system of domain, kingdom, phylum, class, order, family, genus, and species?
 The CAPRSS one is not quite that complex.)
 CAPRSS has created an accreditation taxonomy, which consists of (in descending order):